influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/introduction/getting_started.md

 Do not worry about installing anything at this point.
 Instructions are found below.

+The following applications will be required:

-* [InfluxDB](/docs/v0.9/introduction/installation.html)  - While Kapacitor does not require InfluxDB it is the easiest to setup and so it will be used in this guide.
+* [InfluxDB](/docs/v0.9/introduction/installation.html)  - While Kapacitor does not require InfluxDB, it is the easiest integration to setup and so it will be used in this guide.
 InfluxDB >= 1.3.x will be needed.
 * [Telegraf](https://github.com/influxdb/telegraf#installation) - Telegraf >= 1.3.x will be required.
-* [Kapacitor](https://github.com/influxdb/kapacitor) - The latest Kapacitor binaries for most OSes can be found at the [downloads](https://influxdata.com/downloads/#kapacitor) page.
+* [Kapacitor](https://github.com/influxdb/kapacitor) - The latest Kapacitor binary and installation packages for most OSes can be found at the [downloads](https://influxdata.com/downloads/#kapacitor) page.
-* Terminal - Kapacitor's interface is via a CLI and so you will need a basic terminal to issue commands.
+* Terminal - The Kapacitor client application works using the CLI and so a basic terminal will be needed to issue commands.

 The Use Case
 ------------